nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list undone tasks (UC02)
 2. TaskManager shows the list of all undone tasks
-3. User enters the `edit` command, specifying the `INDEX` of the task in the list to be edited, the fields to be edited and their new values, following the `edit` command format
+3. User enters the `edit` command, specifying the `INDEX` of the task in the list to be edited, the fields to be edited and their new values
 4. TaskManager parses the `edit` command and looks for the task in the list
 5. TaskManager edits the requested fields on the specified task according to the command entered
 6. TaskManager updates the GUI to display the new list of undone tasks<br>